 - Submit any additional documentation outlined in the job opportunity announcement that verifies all qualifications such as transcripts, SF-50 Notification of Personnel Action, performance appraisals and/or Veterans’ Form DD-214.
 If you fail to submit a required document, you may be found ineligible for consideration.

 To post your resume online, apply to certain federal jobs, check on the status of your application, you must create a USAJOBS account.

 When writing your federal resume, be sure to include all relevant experience.
 It is common for federal resumes to be two pages in length or more so don’t cut out important details to try to fit your resume to one page.
 A good federal resume should clearly outline your key work and volunteer experiences and academic accomplishments.
 It should also highlight the unique skills that set you apart and make you uniquely qualified for the position.
 Relevant extra-curricular activities should also be included.
-For more detailed information, go to Tips for Writing a Federal Resume and How to Turn your Education and Experience into a Career with DHS.
+Refer to Tips for Writing a Federal Resume and How to Turn your Education and Experience into a Career with DHS for more detailed information.

 NOTE: The federal hiring process can be quite lengthy.
 View What to Expect after You Apply for information on the process.

 The names of best-qualified candidates will be forwarded to the supervisor or hiring official.
 If you are one of the best-qualified candidates, the supervisor or hiring official may interview you in person or by telephone, or in rare cases may hire you based solely on your application materials.
 Selection procedures are subject to Federal Civil Service laws, which ensure that all applicants receive fair and equal treatment in the hiring process.